-My scoliosis symptoms appeared around age 11, which was coincidentally (or not) when I was diagnosed with Lyme disease AND right around when I had four adult teeth extracted from my mouth to “make more room.”
+My scoliosis curve appeared around age 11, which was coincidentally (or not) when I was also diagnosed with Lyme disease AND right around when I had four adult teeth extracted from my mouth to “make more room.”
 This practice would never be done today, as orthodontists agree that teeth provide a structural foundation for a body, and removing some of the beams of the building would provide instability (great, thanks, glad you guys figured this out after you took mine out!).

 When you look at pictures of me as a little kid, I have crazy hyperextension in my legs.
 It’s clear from these pictures that I have hypermobile joints, which also means I have loose ligaments (aka ligamentous laxity).
 The conventional healthcare system has no real answers as to why this happens to kids — other than “you’re born with it” — but one of the main issues of hypermobility is instability.
 So extracting those adult teeth was like taking a sledgehammer to an already weakened structure.
 Along with my hypermobility and teeth removal, I was also dealing with a new Lyme diagnosis (which is also very connected to joint pain).
-And that’s when the scoliosis symptoms set in.
+And that’s when the scoliosis curve developed.

 Once a curve begins to form in your spine, it can’t really be corrected.
 Some doctors say that a back brace helps stop the curve from getting worse, but even this isn’t always effective.
 Severe scoliosis is when the spine just doesn’t stop curving, and the conventional treatment for that is the Harrington Rod surgery (literally putting a metal rod in your spine to stabilize it and stop it from curving).
 One of my best friends from high school had this surgery when she was 15, and it has been a big part of her life ever since.
-She was given opiods for the pain, was out of school for over three weeks, and today there are many physical things she cannot do because of the rod.
-That being said, she stands up straight and who knows how bad her scoliosis would have gotten.
+She was given opioids for the pain, was out of school for over three weeks, and today there are many physical things she cannot do because of the rod.
+That being said, she stands up straight and who knows how bad her scoliosis curve would have gotten.
 The surgery may have been the best way to go, but we’ll never know

-Looking for Scoliosis Treatment that Works
+Looking for A Moderate Scoliosis Treatment that Worked

 I have tried many methods of chronic pain and scoliosis treatment over the years, both conventional and integrative: Thai massage, Alexander Technique, chiropractic care, a private yoga teacher who focused on scoliosis specifically.
-I’ve done stim with a PT when I was in college at Johns Hopkins down in Baltimore.
-I even saw a spinal surgeon at one point in college, who did not see anything besides a slight curve in my spine.
+I’ve done stim with a PT when I was in college at Johns Hopkins in Baltimore.
+I even saw a spinal surgeon at one point in college, who did not see anything besides a slight scoliosis curve in my spine.

 After the braces came off, this neuromuscular dentist I worked with did a test with STIM and was able to see where my natural or optimal bite would be, and then cemented onlays to my bottom teeth to create a lift and put my jaw into this optimal position.
 I will likely have these onlays in my mouth for the rest of my life.
-I thought all my pain would go away after that — it didn’t.
+I thought all my neck and jaw pain would go away after that — it didn’t.
 It did get better, but by no means went away.

 At that point I was moving to Chicago for business school, and put all of this on hold as far as trying to figure out the root cause or get out of pain.
 I’d lived with it for so long that I was pretty used to just managing it, plus I was discouraged by the jaw realignment not relieving all the pain.
 When I got back to New York from Chicago six years ago, I went to a conventional orthopedist and asked for an X-ray of my spine.
 It had been ten years since my first spinal X-ray down at Johns Hopkins, so I wanted to see if the curve had gotten any worse or remained the same.
 The experience was at best comical, at worst, horrifying.